Evaluating a Home Checklist

-Use this list when you become seriously interested in a house.
-It will help you make a better and more informed decision, and will let you step away from the emotional pull you will feel for a house you want to own.
-Things you see may affect how you phrase your offer, what requests you might make for repairs, and give you a sense of whether you're buying the Money Pit.
+This checklist for looking at a house is handy when you become seriously interested in buying a house.
+It will help you make a better and more informed decision that is not based on curb appeal.
+It can also help you step away from the emotional pull you will feel for a house you want to own.
+Things you see may give you:

-Do not use this list as a substitute for hiring a home inspector to check out the house thoroughly.
-The inspectors who have been through the house for the seller or the lender do not work for you.
+TIP: Do not use this list as a substitute for hiring a home inspector to check out the house thoroughly.
+The inspectors who have been through the house for the home seller or the mortgage lender do not work for you.

 - What is the condition of the interior walls?